You are here

 A Portfolio of Experiences

-While millennials are no strangers to diversity, it doesn’t necessarily mean that they know what to do with those differences, says Bentley’s Donna Maria Blancero.
+While millennials are no strangers to diversity, it doesn’t necessarily mean that they know what to do with those differences, says Donna Maria Blancero, an associate professor of management at Bentley.
 “Having different races or genders at the table is one thing, but then what happens?”

 Blancero and fellow associate professor of management Marcy Crary — who co-teach the course Managing Diversity in the Workplace — push students to find out.
 It begins with gaining a better understanding of your own social identities, and learning how they inform the way you view other people, all done in a safe environment with limited consequences.